Seeing Deer & Temples in Nara – Things to Do & Travel Guide

 Nara is one of the most popular day trips in Japan, but unfortunately the history and temples are not actually well written about.
 It’s known for its deer park, where deer roam freely and aren’t afraid of humans.
+And actually, I wasn’t super interested in going.
 After doing some research and finding out about all the different temples Nara has, I decided to make it a day trip from Kyoto.
 So what did I think?

 Well, I thought it was amazing!